ckitsoulis/ELDAR/README.md

 # GenomeAssembly-Statistics

-A script to calculate basic statistics for genome/draft assemblies with optional ability for calculating additional statistics.
+A script to calculate basic statistics for genome/draft assemblies with optional ability for calculating additional ones.
 The results are saved in a .csv file.

 ## Arguments